 Everyone should have a role post-apocalypse.
 In an ideal position, your pre-apocalypse skills should inform what you end up doing after the worst has happened, but it might not.
 I mean, I sit on my arse and make stuff up write, so what on earth can I do?
 Well, if I was in a job interview, I’d tell you I could think outside the box and come up with creative answers to problems, but post apocalypse it’s really the nitty gritty everyday stuff we need.

 I’ve decided to list some of the most common jobs and tasks you’ll need people to perform post apocalypse.
-I’m ignoring things like farming and scavenging as they require more detail then I can give in list format, and everyone know about them (and if they don’t, they deserve to die).
+I’m ignoring things like farming and scavenging as they require more detail than I can give in list format, and everyone knows about them (and if they don’t, they deserve to die).

 This might seem like a weird one to start with, but it’s really important.
 Your post apocalyptic community is likely to be quite closely packed, but you’ll still want contact with other survival groups; or what if you’re inhabiting the disparate parts of a half-destroyed city?
 Messengers can get important information, requests for food and medicine to others quickly.
 And in a world without phones, email or readily available paper and pens, the messenger could ensure your survival.

 Obviously, there are downsides- messengers can be captured by enemy groups or killed on long journeys, so they need to be well-compensated for the risks.
 But ultimately, they’re well worth it.

 Speed and endurance, honesty and an ability to stand up under pressure.
 A good memory.

 Right now you’re thinking ‘well obviously.
 Of course, we need people who guard things.
 Everyone does their guarding bit, and we’re fine’.
 Well, yes, to a certain extent.
 But I’m not talking exclusively about the people who guard your borders, food stores, water supply or weapon stash and talking about guarding the people.